fmenardo/Bgt_popgen_Europe_2024/windscape/windscape.md

 done
 ```

-We create a file listing all rds files, and a a csv file containing names and coordinates of the samples to be included
+We create a file listing all rds files, and a a csv file containing names and coordinates of the samples to be included (the [Europe+ dataset](../Datasets/Datasets.md))

 ```
 ls | grep "rds" > list_wind_files